Colposcopy

 • Please make sure you eat and drink something before your appointment.

 • You can have a colposcopy during your period, but if your blood loss is heavy it could be difficult for the colposcopist to fully and accurately examine your cervix.
-If you take the 21 day contraceptive pill, you may wish to carry on to your next pack without a break, so that your period will be delayed enabling you to attend.
+If you take the 21 day contraceptive pill, you may wish to carry on to your next pack without a break, to delay your period so that you can attend.
 If in any doubt, please call the Colposcopy Office for advice before cancelling your appointment.

-• Please advise your colposcopist of any upcoming holidays, as it may affect your care plan.
+• Please let your colposcopist know if you have any upcoming holidays, as it may affect your care plan.
 We may need to delay biopsies or treatment until after your return home, because of the risk of bleeding and infection.
-We would still be able to carry out your colposcopy, however.
+We will still be able to carry out your colposcopy at a later date.

 How to contact us